ThemeKitten/vk-redesigned-extension-for-browsers/README.md

 Expansion for the browser which improves design of VK.com

-Increases width of a site and a font for comfortable reading the text and more effective use of space of the monitor.
+Extension increases the width of the site VK and font for comfortable reading text and more efficient use of space monitor

 New font-size - 13px, site width - 1024px.